Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Dog-Friendly Cafes in the Hunter Valley

-Many of the restaurants and cafes scattered throughout the Hunter Valley have outdoor dining areas where you dog is welcome to join you.
+Many of the cafes scattered throughout the Hunter Valley have outdoor dining areas where you dog is welcome to join you.
 It’s best to plan ahead, with bookings often recommended on weekends and only limited options open during the week.

 One of the most popular dog-friendly spots is The Deck Cafe Lovedale.
 The cafe is open daily for breakfast and lunch, with a tapas-style menu at lunchtime.
-At times the tapas menu has also been offered on selected evenings.

 The Deck Lovedale